 The bill also specifies that the provisions regarding paratransit services will not override any existing laws governing the Medicaid program's non-emergency medical transportation approval process.
-The act is set to take effect four months after its enactment, with the Commissioner of Transportation authorized to take necessary administrative actions in advance.
-The temporary nature of this legislation is emphasized, as it will expire following the submission of the required reports to the Governor and Legislature.
+It is set to take effect four months after enactment, with the Commissioner of Transportation authorized to take necessary administrative actions in advance.
+The bill will expire following the submission of the required reports to the Governor and the Legislature.

 Advance Law: 27:25-37, 27:25-3, 27:25A-3